andydevs/blog/_drafts/experiments-with-css-grid.md

 I realized down the road that I didn't need any javascript for this project.
 This was pure css.
 So no `grunt-babel` or any of that stuff.

-I designated `_public` to be the directory where my files are stored (I underscored it so that it appears at the top...
-I think I might've gotten it backwards as I should keep my source files on top but... oh well).
+I designated `_public` to be the directory where my files are stored.
+I underscored it so that it appears at the top.
+I realize after the fact that it would've been beeter if I kept my source files on top.
+I'll try that in my next web design project.

 I decided to have a folder for my html files and have grunt copy them over to the public directory using `grunt-contrib-copy`...
 I felt like the